sharmagourav28/big-data-weather-analysis-visualization/README.md

 - To identify and analyse seasonal patterns, extreme weather events, and temperature trends to understand climate behaviour.
 - To develop accurate predictive models for forecasting weather parameters such as temperature, humidity, rainfall, and wind speed.
 - To build interactive and user-friendly visual dashboards for real-time monitoring of weather metrics including temperature, humidity, wind speed, and precipitation.
-- To demonstrate the practical application of big data technologies in environmental monitoring and meteorological forecasting.
+- To demonstrate the practical application of big data technologies in environmental monitoring and meteorological forecasting..

 ## 📁 Dataset Description